Kometa-Team/Kometa/docs/home/guides/docker.md

 ...
 ```

+If that doesn't work, stop here until you fix that.
+Diagnoing and repairing Docker install problems is out of the scope of this walkthrough.

 ---

 #### Important note on Docker images

 This tutorial uses the official image, and you should, too.
 Don't change `meisnate12/plex-meta-manager` to the `linuxserver.io` image or any other; the lsio image specifically has [idiosyncracies](alternative-docker.md) that will prevent this walkthrough from working.
 The official image *will* behave exactly as documented below.
-Other very possibly won't.
+Others very possibly won't.

 The great thing about Docker is that all the setup you'd have to do to run PMM is already done inside the docker image.